theonejj/ansible-zfs_on_root/README.md

 #### Define the Non-Root Account(s)

  Define your standard privileged account(s).
 The root account password will be disabled at the end, the privileged account(s) defined here must have `sudo` privilege to perform root activities.
 You will be forced to change this password upon first login.
 (Additional accounts can be defined).

+NOTE: The `~/.ssh/authorized_keys` for the 1st user will be allowed to connect to Dropbear (if enabled)

 ```yaml
 # Define non-root user account(s) to create (home drives will be its own dataset)